Self-avoidant memory effects on enhanced diffusion in a stochastic model of environmentally responsive swimming droplets: Introduction

 In parallel, complete understanding of these phenomena via mathematical modeling provides design inspiration and permits cost-effective testing of novel systems; the most common model for active particles is the active Brownian particle (ABP) model.
 ABP combines directed motion resulting from a velocity dependent on the amount of available energy or ``fuel" with a rotational diffusion dependent on a defined persistence timescale, resulting in enhanced diffusion at time scales longer than the correlation time of the rotational diffusion \cite{Howse}.
 This model of competing ballistic and diffusive motion accurately predicts the enhanced diffusion of many experimental systems, such as those found in Refs.~\cite{chemotaxis_synthetic_pioneer_2, chemotaxis_synthetic_recent_1, chemotaxis_synthetic_recent_2, photoelectric_active_pioneer_2,photoelectric_active_recent_3,Ebbens_Howse,Howse}.

 We are interested in the additional effect of spatio-temporal memory observed in slowly-dissolving autophoretic droplets \cite{Brujic2_autophoresis_synthetic_recent_1, Maass1_autophoresis_synthetic_recent_2, Brujic1_autophoresis_synthetic_recent_3, Maass2_autophoresis_synthetic_recent_4}, in addition to the persistence memory seen in ABP.
 As these autophoretic droplets interact with the surfactant suspension, the particular physics induces a self-avoidant memory response.
-Above a critical surfactant concentration, the leaking solute from the droplets creates oily micelles.
-Local heterogeneities in the surfactant concentration induce Marangoni stresses that cause the droplets to spontaneously swim in a random direction.
-As they move, each particle continually emits a diffusing wake of surfactant, thus changing the local concentration profile.
-Via response to the field, such changes mediate repulsive inter-particle and intra-particle interactions; the particles veer to avoid other particles and places where the other particles, or itself, have recently been.
-Due to the slow dissipation of the wake, the surfactant concentration field contains the slowly-diffusing history of the particles' past locations.
+Above a critical surfactant concentration, the leaking oily solute from the droplets is taken up into empty micelles.
+This creates local heterogeneities in the surfactant concentration, which induce Marangoni stresses that cause the droplets to spontaneously swim in the direction of highest surfactant concentration.
+This process continues as the droplets move, leaving behind a diffusing wake of solute-filled micelles and thereby a trail of depleted surfactant concentration.
+It is precisely the fact that the diffusion of the micelles and surfactant is slow relative to the velocity of the droplets that causes self-avoidant motion as the droplets encounter gradients of solute concentration at the droplets' past locations that have not yet diffused away.
+These past-history gradients induce Marangoni stresses that cause the droplets to move towards higher surfactant concentrations and therefore away from their past locations.

-Despite being too large for the effects of thermal noise to be visible, the ballistic motion of the autophoretic experimental droplets is still punctuated by randomized directional changes.
-Such changes reflect a transition between a dipolar (swimming) and a quadrupolar (stopped) hydrodynamic mode and the distribution of re-orientation events increases with P\'eclet number, droplet size, and the viscosity of the surrounding suspension \cite{Maass2_autophoresis_synthetic_recent_4}.
-While this run-and-tumble-like behavior produces an enhanced diffusion that is consistent with the ABP model~\cite{Brujic1_autophoresis_synthetic_recent_3}, we seek an understanding of the additional self-avoidant memory effect at play, particularly on the enhanced diffusion.
+Despite being too large for the effects of thermal noise to be visible, the ballistic motion of the autophoretic experimental droplets is still punctuated by randomized directional changes, producing random-walk-like behavior.
+Such changes in direction reflect a transition between a dipolar (swimming) and a quadrupolar (stopped) hydrodynamic mode and the average frequency of these re-orientation events increases with P\'eclet number, droplet size, and the viscosity of the surrounding suspension \cite{Maass2_autophoresis_synthetic_recent_4}.
+While this run-and-tumble-like behavior produces an enhanced diffusion that is consistent with the ABP model for the experimental parameters considered in~\cite{Brujic1_autophoresis_synthetic_recent_3}, we seek an understanding of the additional self-avoidant memory effect at play, particularly on the enhanced diffusion.